selwynpolit/d9book/book/drush.md

 ```

-The ouput looks something like this:
+The output looks something like this:
 ```
 $ ddev drush lpu button
 -